dnayenshwar-kale/dnayenshwar-kale/README.md

 # Dnyaneshwar Kale
 Experienced IT Professional with 8+ years specializing in full stack Java development using Spring Boot microservices and AWS.
 Proven leadership in successful project deliveries with continuous learning of new technologies.

+## Professional Summary
+Java Full Stack Developer with strong experience in developing and supporting enterprise applications.
+Expertise in Microservices, Spring Data JPA, Spring Boot, and REST API.
+Successfully developed enterprise APIs for domains like Telecom, Banking, and Insurance.
+Thorough understanding and experience in agile software development.
+Certified AWS Developer Associate with practical experience in AWS services.

 ## Professional Experience